There are four main ways to make Sparkling water at home you can use;

 - SodaStream CO2 Tank

-Now setting up the SodaStream Jet is very simple, no need for any special skills or equipment, everything comes pre-prepared.
+Now setting up a SodaStream is very simple, no need for any special skills or equipment, everything comes pre-prepared.

 - Firstly you are gonna need to remove the plastic carbonating bottle from the front of the SodaStream